vippsas/vipps-developers/mp-migration-guide/pos.md

 The first option is where the QR code contains a link to a merchant website where the merchant will then ask for the customer info needed.
 This QR is referred to as a MerchantRedirect QR and you can read more about it by pressing [here](https://developer.vippsmobilepay.com/docs/solutions/vending-machines/qr-to-merchant-site-payment-only/).

 The second option is called MerchantCallback QRs and it resembles the way of using QRs in MobilePay PoS solutions today.
 When the QR is scanned by a customer, Vipps MobilePay will send a callback to an endpoint that is hosted by the merchant.
 The callback will contain a ``customerToken`` that is used to initiate the payment towards the customer.
 This is identical to the notification service solution offered for vending machines and similar unmanned checkouts in MobilePay PoS today.
-Polling for user checkins will not be an option as in MobilePay PoS today, and hence it is required to support callbacks.
+Polling for user check in will not be an option as in MobilePay PoS today, and hence it is required to support callbacks.
 You can find the documentation for this solution [here](https://developer.vippsmobilepay.com/docs/solutions/static-qr-at-pos/)

 <b>Note: It will be possible to migrate all the existing QRs to the new solution such that the merchants do not have to replace the QRs they already have. </b>